Discerning Religious Life

 The Danger of Spiritual Gluttony

 In our Western culture, we have been raised from babies with an inwards gaze toward self; to self-seeking pleasure, convenience, and instant gratification, pacified by ceaseless noise, glitter, and cotton candy.
-Unfortunately, many people take this mindset into their vocation, expecting always to find the sweet taste of consolation and spiritual transports.
-And when the path becomes rocky, we easily become discouraged and abandon the path to perfection altogether.
-But we must remember that holiness is not a wild fire that burns out as quickly as it ignited.
-Rather, it is a small but steady flame; unceasing in its intensity and constant in its light.
+Unfortunately, many people import this mindset into their vocation, expecting always to find the sweet taste of consolation and spiritual transports.
+But the way of purification is a rocky one, especially in the beginning when the soul is still divided by the world.
+It is therefore easy to become discouraged and abandon the path to perfection altogether.
+(If we only knew the great joy and peace that we could experience even in this life, we would never deviate from this path!)
+Let us always remember that holiness is not so much a sudden burst of fire that quickly dies, than a small but steady flame unceasing in its intensity and constant in its light.
 Padre Pio was once asked what is necessary to become a saint.
-And his response was simple and to the point; "One thing along is necessary.
+And his response was candid and unambiguous; "One thing alone is necessary.
 You must will it."
-According to the revelations given to Venerable Mary of Agreda, many souls fail precisely because they flee from the cross and from dying to self-love;
+According to the revelations given to Venerable Mary of Agreda, many souls fail precisely because they flee from the cross--especially in the first stage of purification--from dying to self-love;

 "I desire, then, that thou labor until all love of self die within thee, that thou suppress all the effects of the first sin until all the earthly inclinations consequent upon it are totally extinguished....for the greatest difficulty in practicing virtue consists in dying to all that is pleasurable to the senses.
 Thou canst not be a fit instrument in the hands of the Lord, such as He desires thee to be, if thou dost not cleanse thy faculties even of the images of all creatures, so that they do not find entrance into thy desires...Be careful not to allow thyself to be mastered by anything, be it ever so small; for in order to start a great conflagration the smallest spark is sufficient...